mo-mar/website-refresh-2020/src/blog/reduce.md

 Like the array methods mentioned above, `reduce()` invokes a callback method on each element in an array.

-But in this case, the callback function gets a bit more fancy with its arguments.
+But in this case, the callback — or "reducer" — gets a bit more fancy with its arguments.

-The reducer expects two positional arguments: an “accumulator” and the current value.
-It’s the former that gives the method its special sauce, which is:
+It expects two positional arguments: an “accumulator” and the current value.

+It’s the former that gives `reduce()` its secret weapon, which is:

 > passing in the return value from the calculation on the preceding element